Fire and rescue services

 Don’t overstay your visa.
 This is a serious offence (see below).

 You can only stay for 30 days from the date of your arrival on a tourist visa.
-Other visa types will list the date by which you must have left Cambodia or extended your visa.
-Overstaying your visa is a serious offence.
-Authorities may stop you from leaving Cambodia until you pay a fine or serve a prison sentence.
-Fines increase daily.
+Other visa types will list the date by which you must leave Cambodia or extend your visa.

 Check your visa and the dates carefully.
 If it was issued outside Cambodia, the expiry date is not how long you can stay.
 It's the final date you can use it to enter.

 If you want to stay in Cambodia for more than 30 days, you must renew your visa.
 Tourist visas can only be renewed once.
+Your passport must be valid for at least 6 months from the start date of the visa renewal.

 The Ministry of Labour and Vocational Training issues work permits.